elastisys/compliantkubernetes/docs/user-guide/additional-services/keycloak.md

-## Configure Keycloak with managed Postgres
+## Configure Keycloak with managed PostgreSQL

 We chose Bitnami's Helm chart for [Keycloak](https://github.com/bitnami/charts/tree/main/bitnami/keycloak) due to its open-source nature, ease of deployment, security optimization, and active maintenance.